mausn1/mausn1/README.md

 ### Hello and welcome to my GitHub!!! <img align=right src="https://komarev.com/ghpvc/?username=mausn1&color=lightgrey"/>
 ***
 ### About<br />
----
-I have an interest for hacking and computers<br />
-I also like dwelling in graphic design but primarly illustration<br />
-I believe in the unix philosophy
+I like programming in rust, C and python.
+I use primarily void linux and appreciate the unix philosophy.